 How should small teams start

 Pilot with one role.
-Use one-way video plus a short work sample.
+Use async screening plus a short work sample.
 Measure time to shortlist and hiring manager satisfaction, then expand

 The wrap